Two-way sparsity for time-varying networks, with applications in genomics: Proposed methodology

 \subsection{Model overview}

-The proposed modelling framework starts by assuming that the network structure can be decomposed locally.
-This assumption has been used previously by \cite{kolar2010estimating}, and it allows the network structure to be inferred independently around each target-node $i\in\{1,...,p\}$.
-We develop a model on each target-node conditional on all the other nodes, and then we apply this model to several target nodes of interest.
+We develop a model for each target-node conditional on all the other nodes, and then we apply this model to several target-nodes of interest.
+This is different from, for example, the work of \cite{friedman2008sparse} and \cite{fan2009network} who consider the modelling of all nodes jointly.
+Such a target-node approach has been used previously by \cite{kolar2010estimating}, and it allows the network structure to be inferred independently around each target-node $i\in\{1,...,p\}$.
+This strategy has several advantages.
+Firstly, variable screening can be applied before model fitting.
+This allows the dimensionality of the problem to be reduced from $p$ of the order of tens of thousands down to $p'$ of the order of a few hundred for each parallel model fit around a target-node, whilst still allowing the global network structure to be estimated over tens of thousands of target-nodes, if required.
+Our modelling strategy also allows the local network structure to be estimated around only a small number of target-nodes if required, controlling computational expense, whilst still inferring the connected node-sets from tens of thousands of nodes.
 Inference is carried out with a sparse linear model, taking the observations for node $i$ at time $t$ as the response, and the observations for all nodes $j\neq i$ at time $t$ as potential predictors.
 From these potential predictors, the set of predictors `chosen' by the sparse model fit are then used to infer the network structure.
 Specifically, we want to infer the network structure around a fixed set of nodes with a set of edges that varies with time.
 In this scenario, only the patterns of interconnectivity change as the network evolves (Figure \ref{dynNetFig}), which is the scenario most relevant to genomics applications.
 Such a network can be represented with a time-varying adjacency matrix $\mathbf{A}$, where $A_{i,j,t}$ denotes the absence ($A_{i,j,t}=0$) or presence ($A_{i,j,t}>0$) of an edge between nodes $i$ and $j$ at time $t$.
 We note that under this scheme, the local model fit (which is responsible for the computational load) does not depend on the network estimation (which takes place subsequently).
-The inferred network is a particular summary of the posteriors which are obtained from several of our model fits.
+The inferred network is a particular summary of the posteriors that are obtained from several of our model fits.
 We propose a model for node-wise regression, and we suggest how to summarise these models over several nodes of a network.